 Moving your bowels regularly takes fiber — lots of it.
 We’re talking about 3 to 5 cups of fruits and vegetables every day.
 Go easy on meat and dairy and load up on produce.
 Just be sure you add it to your diet gradually.
 Skip fast and prepared foods.
 They may be quick and easy, but they’re almost always low in fiber.

 To eliminate stress caused by your luggage, pack a wardrobe that’s interchangeable (think mix-and-match tops and bottoms) and fits into a carry-on suitcase.

 A GOOD BOOK

 Or throw on some noise-canceling earbuds and disconnect from the internet with an old-fashioned book.

-You don’t need to fly first class to deserve an amenity kit—just put together your own.
-Include lip balm, hand cream, essential oil (try lavender for its sensory qualities), gum, tissues, and a dental set with toothbrush and toothpaste.
+You don’t need to fly first class to deserve an amenities kit — just put together your own.
+Include lip balm, hand cream, essential oil (try lavender for its sensory qualities), gum, tissues and a dental set with toothbrush and toothpaste.

 To get rest and feel better once you’ve arrived, use a neck pillow for some extra snooze support.
 Bonus: no more head bobbing!

 For long-haul flights where it can be challenging to walk and stretch your legs, compression socks reduce swelling and support blood circulation.

 Whether you’re on a plane or in a hotel room, an eye mask can help you fall — and stay — asleep by blocking out light.1